Inferno Theme of Primitivity

-In Dante’s philosophy, the most basic and most forgivable category of sin is incontinence, or a lack of self-control.
-The incontinent sinners constantly indulge their impulses.
-Often, they commit sins to sate their physical and materialistic urges.
 The core of the incontinents’ wrongdoing lies in their failure to use their God-given minds to judge their actions as good or evil.
-Because they do not think and act on their feelings, the incontinent sinners deny their human civility.
-This is why Dante often paints them in animal imagery.
-In the sinners’ defense, however, incontinence is instinctive and primitive; lust, hunger, and wrath are universal urges, felt by all human beings and even animals.
+Because they don't think and act on their feelings, the incontinent sinners deny their human civility.
+This is why Dante often paints them using animal imagery.
+In the sinners’ defense, however, incontinence is instinctive and primitive; lust, hunger, and wrath are universal urges, felt by all human beings.

 In Dante’s Inferno, the text suggests that the incontinent sinners behave in a more bestial fashion than a human one.